“And Jesus said unto him, Why callest thou me good? there is none good but one, that is, God.”

 During the week of January 20th, John volunteered with the Presidential Inaugural Committee (PIC) for the historic inauguration of our 45th President, Donald J. Trump.
 John escorted guests to help resolve their ticket issues and helped to deliver tickets, memorabilia, and other sensitive documents in the D.C. metro area.

 In the Spring of 2015, John completed Tuk’e’m Mountain Ghost, a 10 minute documentary film he made for a high school theatre class about the proposed wildlife corridor over the 101 freeway in Los Angeles County just west of Liberty Canyon.
-He taught himself the professional editing software Final Cut Pro X, used an iPhone 6 Plus to film, and wrote the background music.
+He taught himself the professional editing software Final Cut Pro X, used an iPhone 6 Plus to film, and wrote and recorded the background music.

 Tuk’e’m Mountain Ghost won Best Documentary at The Eagle Film Festival, June 2015.
-It was also chosen to screen at the Earth Charter Film Festival presented by Citizens for Peaceful Resolutions (CPR).
+It was also chosen to screen at the Earth Charter Film Festival presented by Citizens for Peaceful Resolutions (CPR), October 2015.
 The film was chosen because it exemplifies the Earth Charter principle of Ecological Integrity.
 It was also chosen to screen at the G2 Green Earth Film Festival, October 2015.
 Below is a link to this film: